 She had hired some painting done in her home and the painters said they could paint her bathtub for $150.
 She did not know any better and truthfully they probably did not know any better either.
 I think it was an honest mistake with a painter trying to bring in some extra money and they did not realize bathtub painting is not the same thing as bathtub refinishing.

 The first picture is the Paint I peeled and stripped off the bathtub.
 The second picture being the refinished bathtub.
 Notice how yellow the epoxy paint was compared to the synthetic porcelain.
 This was only 4 weeks old.
 The epoxy will yellow will bleach is used to clean the bathtub.
 Synthetic porcelain will not.
 I thanked the homeowners for allowing me to not only refinish the bathtub correctly for them but for being truly interested in learning why the paint did not work.
 It was as simple as paint goes on top of the old surface, synthetic porcelain is chemically welded into the old surface through a synergistic approach.
 No one step alone will produce favorable results.
-However, together each step both prepares and builds strength for the following step.
+However, together each step both prepares and builds strength for the following step in a synergistic approach.